interlay/interlay.github.io/docs/collator/guide.md

 ?> This step will take some time depending on your hardware.

-Clone the BTC-Parachain code, checkout release `0.8.5`, and build the node:
+Clone the interBTC bridge code, checkout release `0.8.5`, and build the node:

 ```shell
 git clone git@github.com:interlay/interbtc.git